nuwave/lighthouse/docs/master/eloquent/complex-where-conditions.md

 ## Setup

-For Laravel 11 and higher: add the service provider to your `bootstrap/providers.php`:
+For Laravel 11 and higher, add the service provider to your `bootstrap/providers.php`:

 ```php
 return [